anu-jain-36/Speaker-Diarization/README.md

-Use Nvidia's NeMo Toolkit to do Automatic speech recognition and speaker Diarization.
+Use Nvidia's NeMo (neural modules) Toolkit to do Automatic speech recognition and speaker Diarization.

-Beginning with building the JASPER and Quartz Net Model from existing modules in NeMo.
-Later training the model with a small dataset from CMU called AN4 and get inference.
+Beginning with building the JASPER and Quartz Net Model from modules in NeMo.
+Later training the model with a dataset from CMU called AN4 and get inference.